netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite.md

     name: coffee-deployment
 ```

-### Step 3: Create an ingress resource with rules for "`coffee-headless`" service
+### Step 3: Create an Ingress resource with rules for "`coffee-headless`" service

-With the above changes, we are now ready to create an ingress object that configures the Citrix ADC CPX to control the east-west traffic to the coffee microservice pods.
+With the changes in the previous steps, you are now ready to create an Ingress object that configures the Citrix ADC CPX to control the east-west traffic to the coffee microservice pods.

-A sample ingress resource is given below.
+A sample Ingress resource is given as follows:

 ![Sample](../media/coffee-headless.png)

-Using the usual Ingress load balancing methodology with above changes, Citrix ADC CPX can now load balance east-west traffic.
-The following diagrams show how Citrix ADC CPX Service Mesh Lite architecture provides L7 proxying for east-west communication between `tea` and `coffee` microservices using Ingress rules:
+Using the usual Ingress load balancing methodology with these changes, Citrix ADC CPX can now load balance the east-west traffic.
+The following diagrams show how the Citrix ADC CPX Service Mesh Lite architecture provides L7 proxying for east-west communication between `tea` and `coffee` microservices using the Ingress rules:

 ![Sample](../media/coffee-micro-summary.png)

-## East-west communication with Citrix ADC MPX or VPX in Service Mesh Lite architecture
+## East-west communication with Citrix ADC MPX or VPX in Service Mesh lite architecture

-Citrix ADC MPX or VPX acting as an ingress can also load balance east-west microservice communication in a similar way as mentioned above with slight modifications.
-The below procedure shows how to achieve the same.
+Citrix ADC MPX or VPX acting as an Ingress can also load balance east-west microservice communication in a similar way as mentioned in the previous section with slight modifications.
+The following procedure shows how to achieve the same.

-### Step 1: Create external service resolving the coffee host name to Citrix ADC MPX/VPX IP address
+### Step 1: Create an external service resolving the coffee host name to Citrix ADC MPX/VPX IP address

 There are two ways to do it.
 You can add an external service mapping a host name or by using an IP address.

 #### Mapping by a host name (CNAME)

--  Create a domain name for ingress endpoint IP(Content Switching virtual server IP address) in Citrix ADC MPXor VPX lets say `myadc–instance1.us-east-1.mydomain.com` and update it in your DNS server.
+-  Create a domain name for the Ingress endpoint IP address(Content Switching virtual server IP address) in Citrix ADC MPX or VPX (for example, `myadc–instance1.us-east-1.mydomain.com`) and update it in your DNS server.
 -  Create a Kubernetes service for `coffee` with `externalName` as `myadc–instance1.us-east-1.mydomain.com`.
 -  Now, when any pod looks up for the `coffee` microservice a `CNAME`(`myadc–instance1.us-east-1.mydomain.com`) is returned.